SeedFactory (SeedFactory v0.8.0)

 ) :: context()

-Produces dependencies needed for specified entities.
+Produces all dependencies needed for specified entities, without producing the entities themselves.

-context = pre_produce(context, :user)
+context = pre_produce(context, :article)

 produce(context, entities_and_rebinding)